 Joe has very strong stats across all three formats as an all-rounder.
-He has a first class hundred and best bowling figures of 6-79.
-He also in the 2015 season took a hat-trick from the first three balls of a T20 game and has been announced as the Worcestershire Vice Captain for the 2016 season which is a fantastic achievement for someone so young.
+He has two first class hundreds, 16 fifties and best bowling figures of 6-73.
+He also in the 2015 season took a hat-trick from the first three balls of a T20 game.
+Joe was rewarded with Captaincy after being vice Vice Captain for the 2016 season which is a fantastic achievement for someone so young.

 We wish him every success and continue to enjoy watching his progress as one of our Woodstock brand ambassadors.

 Jack Taylor is an off spinner and found his Gloucestershire first XI break in Twenty20 in 2011, taking a memorable 4 for 16 in victory over Somerset.
-He gradually took over as the club's first-choice spinner in first-class cricket too before he was reported for an illegal action at New Road in May 2013 and required to undertake remedial work.
-He was passed to play again in February 2014 and that summer played a useful hand in helping his side to the 50-over quarter-final.
+He gradually took over as the club's first-choice spinner in first-class cricket too.
+Jack has made over 4500 first team runs and taken 130 wickets in all formats.

-Taylor is a useful batsman, too, an aggressive stroke maker who made his first two Championship centuries in 2015, against Derbyshire and Northants.
-But his danger with the bat was never more apparent than in a rain-affected Royal London tie against Derbyshire in Bristol when Gloucestershire chased a D/L recalculation of 68 in four overs, Taylor getting 41 from 14 balls.
+Taylor is a very useful batsman, too, an aggressive stroke maker who has made his ten first class Championship centuries.
+His danger with the bat was never more apparent than in a rain-affected Royal London tie against Derbyshire in Bristol when Gloucestershire chased a D/L recalculation of 68 in four overs, Taylor getting 41 from 14 balls.